andredesousa/advanced-nest-scaffold/README.md

 You can debug tests in chrome inspector with `debugger` keyword if you run `npm run test:debug`, `npm run e2e:debug` or `npm run smoke:debug`.
 When you are using the debug scripts, you need to open the `chrome://inspect` page.

+## Profiling

+Node.js is similar to many other coding languages in the sense that it needs to be used in conjunction with profilers and other tools to debug your program, overcome any bottlenecks, and optimize its functionality.
+To ensure a blazing fast web server, you must first measure its performance so you can optimise it to its fullest potential.
+[AutoCannon](https://www.npmjs.com/package/autocannon) is one of many tools available for this purpose.
+Use `npm run profile` to run the sample load test against the `health` endpoint.
+Use `npm run profile:summarize` to summarize the metrics provided by Node.js built-in profiler.
+In addition, [Clinic.js](https://clinicjs.org/) is a suite of tools to help diagnose and pinpoint your Node.js performance issues.

 ## Healthchecks and logging

 The Nest Terminus integration supports you with readiness/liveness health checks.